 Local Storage – Local storage is an industry-standard technology that allows a website or application to store information locally on your computer or mobile device.
-We use local storage, including HTML5, to customize what we show you based on your content consumption and other past interactions with the Platform.
+We use local storage to customize what we show you based on your content consumption and other past interactions with the Platform.

-Device Identifiers – We also use mobile device and advertsing identifiers for the same purposes articulated in this policy, for example to recognise your device when you return to the Platform or otherwise use the Platform.
+Device Identifiers – We also use Device Identifiers, also known as mobile device and advertising identifiers, for the same purposes articulated in this policy, for example to recognize your device when you return to the Platform or otherwise use the Platform.

 Software Development Kits – We may use third parties including our service providers and business partners who use mobile SDKs to collect information to recognize your device when you return to the Platform.
 We may use this technology, for instance, to analyze how you interact with the Platform, including content and advertisements, and to enable analytics or other features through mobile devices.

-Functional/Preferences – These cookies let us operate certain functions of the Platform in line with the choices you make.
-These cookies enables us to remember you in-between visits.
+Functional Cookies - These cookies enable the website to provide enhanced functionality and personalisation.
+They may be set by us or by third party providers whose services we have added to our pages.
+If you do not allow these cookies then some or all of these services may not function properly.
 For example, when you continue to use or come back to the Platform, we will recognize your user name and remember your settings and content preferences.
-Deletion of these types of cookies will result in limited functionality of the Platform.
+Deletion, blocking or choosing against these types of cookies will result in limited functionality of the Platform.

 We allow certain service providers to place cookies and similar technologies on the Platform for the same purposes listed above, including collecting information about your online activities over time and across different websites and devices in order to provide you with more relevant advertising.